 How do I store leftovers?

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat thoroughly before serving to enjoy it again.
+Put leftovers in an airtight container in the fridge for up to 3 days.
+Reheat before you eat them again.

 What can I substitute for Italian seasoning?

-You can create your own blend with dried oregano, basil, rosemary, and thyme if you don’t have pre-mixed Italian seasoning on hand.
+Mix dried oregano, basil, rosemary, and thyme if you dont have pre-made seasoning.

 Is this dish freezer-friendly?